 All you need are your side cutters, your round nose pliers, and your chain nose pliers.
 Also the bracelet you want the clasp for, and some wire.
-As you’ll see in the pictures (due to my abuse of the wire) the wire I use is just base-metal and it will eventually wear down.
-As long as you’re using half-hard 18ga wire, the kind of wire you use shouldn’t matter.
-You can use sterling, or gold filled, but you may want to test the softness of your wire before you trust the clasp too much.
+The wire I use is just base-metal and it will eventually wear down, but sterling and gold filled can be used.
+As long as you’re using half-hard 18ga wire, the kind of wire you use shouldn’t matter, but it is important that it be half-hard otherwise the tension which makes this clasp work won’t be there and you’ll be in danger of losing your bracelet.

 What you want to make at each end of it is, with whatever stitch you’re using (my bracelet is peyote, but really this’ll work with any stitch) is to make a loop about 6 wide (when working with 11/0 seed beads).
 If you’re working with other sizes, just try to keep in mind that the wire will have to go through your loop about three times, and it’s really helpful that it not be stuck in one position.